List of Hyomin live performances

 South Korean singer Hyomin 5 fan meetings and 3 solo concerts since her solo debut in 2014.

 Hyomin's first Tour "Allure Cosmo Tour" was planned to be held across East Asia starting from Hong Kong.
-The tour was meant to promote Hyomin's third mini-album Allure, however, the tour was postponed and thed then canceled due Performance licensing issues with venue owners.
+The tour was meant to promote Hyomin's third mini-album Allure, however, the tour was postponed and then canceled due Performance licensing issues with venue owners.